JonPSmith/AspNetReactSamples/README.md

 You should set the specific project you want to try as the startup application.
 Simply right-click the project and select `Set as Startup Project`.
-*NOTE: No need to do that on the ReactTests application.
-That can't be run in that way anyway.*

 If you want to run any of the MVC versions to see how it works 'out-of-the-box' then press F5 (Start Debugging).